swilliams11/apigee-edgemicro-k8s-demo/edgemicro-k8s-custom-plugin/README.md

 kubectl get deployment
 ```

 2. Configure autoscaling on the deployment.
-Review the documentation above to understand.
+Review the documentation above to understand what this command is doing.
 ```
 kubectl autoscale deployment edge-microgateway --min=3 --max=5 --cpu-percent=80
 ```